Unemployment is set to run out while businesses are still struggling

 "They'll probably be a large part of the workforce that does choose to start looking for jobs again, I also mentioned again the food industry doesn't have the best reputation," said Joy.

-No matter what happens Joy will continue to do everything thing she can to serve up those surgery treats and search for the hands to help do it.
+No matter what happens Joy will continue to do everything thing she can to serve up those sugary treats and search for the hands to help do it.

 "I don't require crazy hours and pay well above minimum wage, I provide meals days off, anything I can to make working here pleasant," said Joy.